-4.3 DLPC900 UART Headers
+8.3 DLPC900 UART

-The UART output headers pinout (connector J7 - primary and connector J17 - secondary) is shown in Table 4-3.
-The UART headers are used solely for debug message outputs to a terminal.
-The TX out is 3.3 V TTL level and requires on external transceiver to convert the TTL level signals to RS232.
+The UART output connector J6 on the DLP LightCrafter Single DLPC900 EVM is shown in Table 8-3 and is used solely for debug message output to a terminal.
+The TX out is 3.3 V LVTTL level and requires on external transceiver to convert the LVTTL level signals to RS232.
 The connector is a 6 pin header.

-Note The DLPC900 UART headers must be included in any design for debug purposes.
+This header must be included in any design for debug purposes.